-Dr. Greg Jones was named Senior Fellow for Leadership Education at Duke Divinity School and Ruth W. and A. Morris Williams Jr. Professor of Theology and Christian Ministry effective July 1, 2017.
+Dr. Greg Jones is serving a second stint as Dean of Duke Divinity School, where he is also the Ruth W. and A. Morris Williams Jr. Professor of Theology and Christian Ministry.
 Previously he served as executive vice president and provost of Baylor University.

 He earned a B.A. magna cum laude from the University of Denver in 1980 and received a master’s degree in public policy and administration, also from Denver, in 1982.
 He earned an MDiv summa cum laude and a Ph.D. from Duke University in 1985 and 1988, respectively.
 He holds honorary degrees from North Carolina Wesleyan and Lycoming University.

-Previously, Dr. Jones provided strategic vision for leadership education at Duke Divinity and served as senior strategist for the Fuqua-Coach K Center on Leadership and Ethics at Duke’s Fuqua School of Business.
-He also served as Duke’s chief international strategist to advance and coordinate the university’s global engagement.
+Dr. Jones also provides strategic vision for leadership education at Duke Divinity and serves as senior strategist for the Fuqua-Coach K Center on Leadership and Ethics at Duke’s Fuqua School of Business.
+He has also served in the past as Duke’s chief international strategist to advance and coordinate the university’s global engagement.
 From 1997 to 2010, Dr. Jones served as the 11th dean of Duke Divinity School.
-In October 2015, he was named senior advisor in Baylor’s Institute for Faith and Learning, as he assisted Dr. Darin Davis in the development of the “Faith Animating ...
-Project.”
-He is also an ordained elder in the Western North Carolina Conference of the United Methodist Church.
+He is an ordained elder in the Western North Carolina Conference of the United Methodist Church.

-He and his wife, the Reverend Susan Pendleton Jones, have three children: Nathan, and his wife, Amy; Benjamin; and Sarah.
+He and his wife, the Reverend Susan Pendleton Jones, have three children: Nathan, and his wife, Amy; Benjamin, and his wife Allison; and Sarah.